 - Make the checkout process a breeze.
-Customers should be able to move to cart right from the product page and check out in a few steps.
+Customers should be able to move to the cart right from the product page and check out in a few steps.

 - Provide proper and correct contact information to make it easier for your site users to contact you.
-Use live chat, email and phone support options as well.
+Use live chat, email, and phone support options as well.

 - Most importantly, make sure that your website is mobile-responsive, as a lot of (more than 50%) users prefer to shop online using their mobile phones.

-- Add product reviews option to your online shopping site.
+- Add a product reviews option to your online shopping site.
 Ask users to review a product they have purchased and used.